A double-dimensional approach to formal category theory

-While the classical Yoneda lemma has been formalised in the setting of $2$-categories, in the sense of the yoneda structures of Street and Walters \cite{Street-Walters78} (see also \cite{Weber07}), it is unclear how the monoidal Yoneda lemma, as described above, fits into this framework.
-Indeed the problem is that it concerns two types of morphism between monoidal categories, both lax monoidal functors and lax monoidal profunctors, and it is not clear how to arrange both types into a $2$-category equipped with a yoneda structure.
-In particular lax monoidal structures on representable profunctors $C(f\dash, \dash)$, where $\map fAC$ is a functor, correspond to colax monoidal structures on $f$ (see \thmref{qAlg embeds in Alg} below for the generalisation of this to other types of algebra).
+While the classical Yoneda lemma has been formalised in the setting of $2$"/categories, in the sense of the yoneda structures of Street and Walters \cite{Street-Walters78} (see also \cite{Weber07}), it is unclear how the monoidal Yoneda lemma, as described above, fits into this framework.
+Indeed the problem is that it concerns two types of morphism between monoidal categories, both lax monoidal functors and lax monoidal profunctors, and it is not clear how to arrange both types into a $2$"/category equipped with a yoneda structure.
+In particular lax monoidal structures on representable profunctors $C(f\dash, \dash)$, where $\map fAC$ is a functor, correspond to colax monoidal structures on $f$ (see \thmref{representable horizontal T-morphisms} below for the generalisation of this to other types of algebra).

 The natural setting in which to consider two types of morphism is that of a (pseudo-)double category, where one type is regarded as being horizontal and the other as being vertical, while one considers square-shaped cells